 This directive assigns a label and a numeric value to a card (or a range of cards).
-This tag is shown in the Virtual Table (see page 69) when a card is put in a specific location of the table (if more than one card is in one location, the values of all the tags with the same name are added up).
+This tag is shown in the Virtual Table (see page 73) when a card is put in a specific location of the table (if more than one card is in one location, the values of all the tags with the same name are added together); values set with this command are also used in the Simulator, together with the TAGF and TAGS directives.